 Create or update the customer - creates a new customer or updates existing customer data in the customer's account on Omnisend.

 Track an event - pushes an event to your Omnisend account to trigger a workflow but doesn't update the information about the customer (except the email address or the phone number).

 After selecting a trigger to the action tracked by Shopify or one of the integrated applications, you can add a connector to the Omnisend app.
 For integration to be available, you need to have the Omnisend application or any third-party application you are trying to integrate it with, installed in your Shopify admin.

 We will present the example of the flow triggering the workflow when order fulfillment status changes to ready for a pickup.
 Since we don't need to update the customer data, we select Track an event action that will pass the information to Omnisend when order fulfillment status is set to - ready for pickup.

 Once you choose this action, you'll need to provide the following details:

 Customer email address (optional) - can be used for automatic Email message delivery.

 Customer phone number (optional) - can be used for the automatic SMS message delivery.

-Note, either an email address or phone number should be specified for the even to be triggered at all.
+Note, either an email address or phone number should be specified for the event to be triggered at all.